First of all, let’s define what retention is:

 User onboarding is the process of improving a person’s success with a product or service.
 This term is often used in reference to software products.

-After one installs an app, he or she tries to sign-up with an account and starting to use the product.
+After one installs an app, he or she tries to sign-up with an account and start to use the product.
 However, there are different things that can drive them away:

 - The sign-up process is too long and boring.